dearall/vagrant/puppet/puppet-modules/resolved/README.md

 ## Description

-The resolved module configures the /etc/systemd/resolved.conf and /etc/resolv.conf simbol link, manages the systemd-resolved service to use the indicated dns server(s).
+The resolved module configures the /etc/systemd/resolved.conf file content, and the /etc/resolv.conf simbol link, manages the systemd-resolved service to use the indicated private, and/or publice dns server(s).

 ## Setup